kaiicheng/3D-Scanning-and-Printing-Project/README.md

 # 3D-Scanning-and-Printing-Project

-This project is built for the practice of 3D scanning and printing.
+This project is built for the practice of 3D scanning, model-editing, and printing.

 I use following softwares and tools: